 Tenerife is the largest of the Canary Islands, dominated by the dormant volcano Mount Teide, and I’ve recently been lucky enough to visit.
 This was my first holiday away from my parents, so I was looking forward to doing things my way.
 Before I went, I’d been told all about Tenerife holidays and all of the beautiful black sand beaches.
 But after spending 12 days on the island, I was shocked at the number of things there are to do away from the beaches.
-If, like me, you want more than just beaches for your holiday, take a look at my top four things to do in Tenerife.
+If, like me, you want more than just beaches for your holiday, take a look at my top three things to do in Tenerife.

 1) Siam Park

 I think it would’ve been a crime for me not to have started with the best water park in the world, according to TripAdvisor (and me!).
 If you’re a thrill seeker looking for an adrenaline rush and want excitement around every corner, then Siam Park is the place for you.
 If the adrenaline rush isn’t for you then there are lots of relaxed things to do; imagine yourself floating down the Mai Thai Lazy River, soaking up the sun.
 Out of all of the rides at the park, my personal favourite is the Mekong Rapids; this ride involves sitting in a four-seater rubber ring, where you’ll be thrown around while large surges of water knock you off balance; it’s really fun!

 Are you brave enough to take on the 28m Tower of Power, where you can reach speeds of up to 80km per hour?
 I know I wasn’t!